AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Parabolic_SAR_(PSAR).md

 ## Indicator parameters

-SMA indicator needs three parameters: mapping with the `"value"` field in it, period and a type of series to be displayed as:
+There are four parameters a PSAR indicator has, one of them is necessary - the mapping.
+Three other ones are the acceleration factor, maximum acceleration factor and the series type.
+The series type can be easily changed any time using the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.
+The following code sample demonstrates a CMF indicator with parameters set as default.

 ```
-var sma10 = plot.sma(mapping, 10, "column");
+var psar = plot.psar(mapping, 0.02, 0.3, "marker");
 ```

 ## Visualization

-Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where SMA with different parameters and settings is added to different plots:
+Visualization of an indicator depends on series type.
+Here is a sample where PSAR with different parameters and settings is added to different plots:

 ```
-// create SMA indicator with period 20 and show as line on the first plot
+// create the PSAR indicator with settings adjusted
-var sma20 = plot_0.sma(mapping, 20).series();
+var psar_0 = plot_0.psar(mapping, 0.08, 0.60).series();
-sma20.stroke('#bf360c');
+psar_0.stroke("0.5 lightGray");
+psar_0.fill("green");
+psar_0.type("circle");
+psar_0.size(2);

-// create SMA indicator with period 50 and show as column on the second plot
+// create and adjust the PSAR indicator with settings adjusted
-var sma50 = plot_1.sma(mapping, 50, "column").series();
+var psar_1 = plot_1.psar(mapping, 0.03, 0.20, "line").series();
-sma50.fill('#ff6d00');
+psar_1.stroke("2 red");
 ```

-Live sample:

 {sample}STOCK\_Technical\_Indicators\_PSAR\_02{sample}